 What is Intensive Care?

-In the ICU, patients are often connected to a host of equipment, and receive constant, personal attention.
+In the Intensive Care Unit (ICU), patients are often connected to a host of equipment, and receive constant, personal attention.
 Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes, and catheters.
 Because of the high degree of intervention associated with these devices, infections can become more common.

 - Medical surgical ICU with 32 private beds

 - Coronary ICU with 12 private beds

 - Dedicated cardiovascular ICU with 12 private beds and integrated with our cardiovascular stepdown unit

 - Electronic ICU services for 24/7 patient monitoring

 Because patients who are in the ICU are critically ill, it is important for the patient and their loved ones to know that their wishes will be honored.
 Decisions regarding end-of-life care are difficult to make, and as such, we recommend that patients have an Advance Directive on file with our hospital.

 All adults in Virginia have a right to prepare a document called an “Advance Directive” ...
 An Advance Directive lets other people know the types of medical care you do and do not want in the event you are unable to express your wishes on your own.

 This document allows patients to clearly articulate their medical wishes, should they be too sick to make choices on their own.
 An Advance Directive also establishes a “healthcare proxy,” or someone who is trusted to make decisions on behalf of the patient if they are unable to do so.